GitGuardian/ggcanary/README.md

 ### Remove a ggcanary

-In order to remove a ggcanary, delete it in the `terraform.tfvars` and run `terraform apply`.
+To remove a ggcanary, delete it in the `terraform.tfvars` and run `terraform apply`.
 For example, to remove ggcanary `ggtoken1` from the test configuration, change the value of the `users` block in `terraform.tfvars` to

 ```
 users = {